ManuNunez/TYPING-GAME/README.md

 # TYPING-GAME

-this is a simple typing game on python
+A typing game made in python to improve typing time and accuracy Final proyect made by :
+    @ManuNuñez